-The HERO8 Black features some high-bitrate video recording at a bitrate of up to 100 Mbps, as well as some 90- and 60-image burst photo modes.
+The HERO8 Black features some high-bitrate video recording.
+With certain Protune options enabled, you can get video bitrates of up to 100 Mbps, as well as some 90- and 60-image burst photo modes.
 When using these modes, the camera needs to be able to write a lot of data to the card very quickly.
 If the card can’t keep up, it can unexpectedly stop the recording, drop frames, or even lock the camera up.

 My aim with these GoPro HERO8 Black SD card recommendations is to make that easier and to have confidence that you’re getting a card that works well in this specific camera.

 If you just want to cut to the chase, here are some quick recommendations for the best SD cards to use in GoPro HERO8 cameras.
 These cards have a proven track recording of reliability and performance, are readily available at major retailers, and are cost-effective.
 I’ve used all of these cards in the HERO8 Black and have found them to work well.
 There are other brands and cards that will also work well, and if you’re interested in those, you can find more details further down the page.